desmat/sails-react-demo/README.md

 Basic isomorphism:

 * Create your React components normally
-* Define your React Routes normally
+* Define your React routes normally

-<strong>At this point the static parts of your components will render on the back-end automatically.</strong> The next steps will allow you to fully render data-driven components isomorphically:
+**At this point the static parts of your components will render on the back-end automatically.** The next steps will allow you to fully render data-driven components isomorphically:

 * Define restful api end-points corresponding to the component
 ```